AHYousefpour/TalkTogetherServer/README.md

 The poll method is used in this code and it can handle all clients simultaneously.
 This code is just an aspect of showing my skills, I used the concepts of solid, clean code, etc. in this code.

-# This project can only compile and run on linux.
+# This project can only be compiled and run on linux.